Skip to content

 Can I cover more than one cat on the same policy?

-Yes, a range of pet insurance providers offer cat cover for two cats or more.
+Yes, a range of cat pet insurance providers in the UK offer cover for two cats or more.
 Some even offer a discount for insuring your pets together.

-Multi-pet policies work in the same way as insuring a single cat, but remove some of the hassle of getting cover for each pet.
-A multi-pet policy means just one set of paperwork and one set of payments.
+Multi-pet policies work in the same way as insuring a single cat.
+But they remove some of the hassle of getting cover for each pet.
+A multi-pet insurance policy means just one set of paperwork and one set of payments.

-Unfortunately, Compare the Market don’t compare multi-pet insurance policies right now.
+Unfortunately, Compare the Market doesn’t compare multi-pet insurance policies right now.

 Do you need to insure an indoor cat?

 Most vet bills for cats are related to illness, not injury.
-Accidents could still happen – for example, falling from a balcony or open window (often referred to as ‘high-rise’ syndrome) can be fairly common for indoor cats.
+But accidents do still happen.
+For example, falling from a balcony or open window is fairly common.

-Pet insurance could give you reassurance that your indoor cat is covered should the unexpected happen.
+Cat pet insurance could give you peace of mind that your indoor cat is covered.

 Should I get lifetime or annual cat insurance?